 I have always wanted to be a mathematician from as far back as I can remember, and I’m pleased to be pursuing my dreams.
 I am currently studying for a BSc in Mathematics at University of Greenwich.
 I am also a maths tutor, and I draw and paint.
 I am also a CMS Champion at my university.
 I like the concept of Rosebud as it gives females empowerment, both young and old the courage to stand up for what they believe in, to be different and to be the difference in the world today.
-I believe that being positive in life goes a long way
+I believe that being positive in life goes a long way.

-Cezanne is a Visual & Spoken Word Artist and Author of various Self-help books such as 'How to Get the Ring On Your Finger'.
+Cezanne is a Visual and Spoken Word Artist and Author of various Self-help books such as ‘How to Get the Ring On Your Finger’.
 Rosebud became aware of Cezanne through her painting, which captivated us because of its depiction of a young woman blossoming out of a rosebud.
 Rosebud was pleased to discover more about the artist behind the painting and was excited to find out about her passion for working with young women and her commitment to helping raise them to become queens.

 Lizzie values every opportunity to share knowledge and skills to help others reach their full potential.
 She believes all young girls/ladies should have a nourishing environment in which to develop their character to confidently walk into a happy and successful young adulthood and beyond.
 She was drawn to Rosebud for the support and empowerment they provide to young ladies through an excellent range of fun and meaningful workshops and evening clubs where they assist them to learn, grow and thrive.